Photo by Joseph NilatS on Unsplash

 Disney World Resorts

-To plan your stays, it’s helpful to know Disney World has three categories of resorts: Deluxe, Moderate, and Value.
+To plan your stays, it’s helpful to know Disney World has four categories of resorts: Deluxe, Moderate, Value, and Campgrounds.
 Then, you can tailor your experience to the amount of money you want to spend on lodging.

-It’s helpful to know that military are allowed to reserve up to three rooms with this discount in case you wanted to help out family and friends with a deal.
-But, the military member or spouse has to be present at check-in.
+It’s helpful to know that military guests may reserve up to three rooms with this discount in case you wanted to help family and friends with a deal.
+Keep in mind that the military member or spouse must be present at check-in.

 Resort military discount reservations can only be made over the phone, and it’s common to have long wait times.
-However, Disney vacation planners can take care of this for you—so, there’s no need to listen to outdated hold music!
+However, Disney vacation planners can take care of this for you, so there’s no need to listen to hold music!

-Here’s another tip: If you’ve already made your resort reservations without the military discount, ask your Disney planner if there’s an option to add the discount.
-In the past, it was policy to offer the discount retroactively if there’s availability, but plans for 2022 haven’t been revealed yet.
+Pro Tip: If you’ve already made your resort reservations without the military discount, ask your Disney planner if there’s an option to retroactively add the discount.

 Shades of Green

-If you’ve been in the military for even a short time, you’ve probably heard about Shades of Green (part of the Armed Forces Recreation Center collection).
+If you're in the military, you’ve probably heard about Shades of Green, part of the Armed Forces Recreation Center collection.
 It’s the resort on Disney World property dedicated to military families.
-The fees are outstanding, and the rooms are roomy to accommodate families.
+The fees are reasonable, and the rooms are large enough to accommodate families.

-Know that the servicemember’s rank calculates Shades of Green’s fees.
-You might want to check other Disney resort fees against Shades of Green; you might get a better deal for a location you like better.
+Know that the service member’s rank calculates Shades of Green’s fees.
+Check other Disney resort fees against Shades of Green; you might get a better deal for a location you like better.

 How to Choose A Disney World Resort

-Finding the best resort solution will take some thought.
-First, you’ll need to narrow down what’s essential, like location, affordability, or amenities.
+Finding the best resort solution takes planning.
+First, narrow down what’s essential, like location, affordability, or amenities.
 Here are some tips for choosing from some of the best places to stay.

-• Best for families who want a BIG experience: Animal Kingdom offers an once-in-a-lifetime experience and views overlooking animals roaming the savanna from your balcony.
+- Best for families who want a BIG experience: Animal Kingdom offers a once-in-a-lifetime experience and views overlooking animals roaming the savanna from your balcony.

 Disney World Terms to Know